nbariletto/nbariletto.github.io/_pages/about.md

 Recent News
 ======
-Our paper "Without Roots: The Political Consequences of Collective Economic Shocks" (joint with Simone Cremaschi and Catherine De Vries) has been accepted at the Americal Political Science Review!
-You can find a pre-print version [here](https://osf.io/preprints/osf/brx38).
+Our paper "Without Roots: The Political Consequences of Collective Economic Shocks" (joint with Simone Cremaschi and Catherine De Vries) has been accepted at the American Political Science Review!
+You can read it [here](https://www.cambridge.org/core/journals/american-political-science-review/article/without-roots-the-political-consequences-of-collective-economic-shocks/1BA32999CD907689CA66A6CB06B8519B).

 Ongoing research
 ======
 1. Bariletto, Nicola, Khai Nguyen, and Nhat Ho.
-(2024).
-Borrowing Strength in Distributionally Robust Optimization via Hierarchical Dirichlet Processes.  _ArXiv preprint arXiv:2405.13160_. [[pdf](https://arxiv.org/pdf/2405.13160)]
+(2025).
+Data-Driven DRO and Economic Decision Theory: An Analytical Synthesis With Bayesian Nonparametric Advancements.  _ArXiv preprint arXiv:2405.13160_. [[pdf](https://arxiv.org/pdf/2405.13160)]